Why is my garden drainage problems

 Landscaping

-The answer to 'why is my garden drainage problems' is that poor drainage can be caused by a variety of factors, including soil composition, grading issues, and blocked drainage systems.
-Symptoms of poor drainage include standing water, soggy soil, and the growth of water-loving plants.
+The answer to 'why is my garden drainage problems' is that poor drainage in a garden can be caused by a variety of factors, including soil composition, the slope of the land, and improper drainage systems.
+Symptoms of poor drainage include standing water, soggy soil, and the growth of moss or weeds.

 Step-by-Step Guide